golang/example/gotypes/go-types.md

 Not all methods make sense for each kind of object.
 For instance, the last four kinds above have no meaningful `Type` method.
-And some kinds of object have methods in addition to those required by the `Object` interface:
+And some kinds of objects have methods in addition to those required by the `Object` interface: